Your area Not set — showing everywhere

 Addressed

-He asked about the charging speed of the level three chargers and how long the vehicles could travel on a single charge.
+The speaker asked for clarification on the charging speeds of the proposed equipment and how long the vehicles could travel on a single charge.
 Key concern

-Technical specifications of the chargers and vehicle range.
+Technical specifications regarding charging time and vehicle range.

 Board response